Why Your Website Is Killing Donations and How to Fix It

 - Simplify your donation page so that it is only a one-pager.
 Think carefully about just how much information you need from the donor.
 Keep it to the bare minimum.

 - Include a monthly giving option on the donation page.
-Monthly giving is a must have for all nonprofits.
-It is easy to do, is convenient for the donor, and can provide a steady source of income.
-However, in addition to providing that option on the donation form, set up a special monthly giving page with a link to it from your homepage and from the donation page.
-That is where you can thoroughly market your monthly giving program.
-Some charities use a pop up “light box” that asks for a monthly donation instead of a one-time gift.
+Monthly giving is a must-have for all nonprofits.
+It is easy to do, convenient for the donor, and provides a steady source of income.
+However, in addition to having that option on the donation form, set up a special monthly giving page with a link to it from your homepage and the donation page.
+Some charities use a pop up “lightbox” that asks for a monthly donation instead of a one-time gift.

 - Once the donor has completed the donation form, send him or her to a thank you page.
 You’ll still have to follow up with your usual email receipt/thank you, but a post-donation thank you page will keep the good feeling flowing for your donor.
 Make that page pop with a great image or even a video.